open-formulieren/open-forms/docs/developers/extensions.rst

 =================================

 The municipality of Den Haag started a proof of concept for the addition of Attribute Based Access Control (ABAC) to the ZGW APIs.
-This means that an authenticated user should only be able to retrieve data from the ZGW APIs which they are entitled to see.
-In the proof of concept, the Keycloak preview feature called "`token exchange`_" is leveraged to get a OAUTH2 access token that is then sent to the downstream APIs to determine what the user is allowed to retrieve.
+This means that an authenticated user should only be able to retrieve data from external services (such as Haal Centraal BRP bevragen or retrieving case data from the ZGW APIs) which they are entitled to see.
+In the proof of concept, the Keycloak preview feature called "`token exchange`_" is leveraged to get a (OAUTH2) access token that is then sent to the downstream APIs to determine what the user is allowed to retrieve.

 Open Forms makes requests to APIs like, for example, Haal Centraal when retrieving user data for the prefill at the start of a submission.
 To work with Den Haag's proof of concept, we need to obtain the access token from Keycloak